-- In a large bowl, combine the granola, oats, peanut butter, and honey.
+- In a large bowl, combine the granola, peanuts, peanut butter, and honey.
 Mix well.

 - Mist a muffin tin with nonstick cooking spray.
 Distribute the granola mixture evenly into each well; use the back of an ice cream scoop that has been misted with nonstick cooking spray to firmly press into muffin wells and create an indentation.
 Freeze for 5-10 minutes.

 - Microwave 1 cup natural peanut butter for 30-45 seconds or until warm and thinned.
 Fill each cup with peanut butter and freeze an additional 5-10 minutes.

 - Melt chocolate chips and coconut oil by microwaving for 30-60 seconds in a small bowl.
 Stir and microwave an additional 30-60 seconds, stirring every 15 seconds.
 Pour chocolate over the top of each cup and freeze for 5 minutes.
 Store in the refrigerator.